Vineet-Dhaimodker/AI_Project/README.md

 ============
 We used dataset of movie ratings provided by movielens, which contains movie id, user id, ratings and timestamp.

-**Name** : ml-latest-small
+**Name** : ml-latest-small, ml-100k

 **Link** : https://grouplens.org/datasets/movielens/

-Technique Used
+Techniques Used
 ==================
+Matrix factorization
+- SVD
-we used matrix factorization technique by svd.
+- Weighted matrix factorization

 Observations
 ==================
-We achieved root mean square error of 1.0018 when we take latent features(k) as 5 for svd.
+- We achieved root mean square error of 1.0018 when we take latent features(k) as 5 for svd.
+-